sjindal22/terraform/README.md

 * `terraform show` - It outputs the content of terraform.tfstate file.

-* ls .terraform/plugins` - It is a directory that contains currently installed plugin.
+* `ls .terraform/plugins` - It is a directory that contains currently installed plugin.

 ## Terraform state file

 * This file can be found in the directory, from where the tf plan is being executed.
-It contains all the recently provisioned, resource specific informat- ion, which even plan doesn't show.
+It contains all the recently provisioned, resource specific informat ion, which even plan doesn't show.
 Terraform uses it to find the delta between what the current and desired state of a resource.
 It is usually most beneficial to track any manual changes, that has been performed from the console.